onflow/flow-playground/RUNBOOK.md

 ### Cadence Language Server

-- The Cadence Language Server (protocol for Monaco) is implemented in Goland and compiled to WASM.
+- The Cadence Language Server (used by Monaco) is implemented in Golang and compiled to WASM.
   - The WASM bundle is built from [source files in the Cadence repository](https://github.com/onflow/cadence/tree/master/npm-packages/cadence-language-server) and [published on npm](https://www.npmjs.com/package/@onflow/cadence-language-server).
 - You can read more about the Cadence Language Server in the [Cadence repository](https://github.com/onflow/cadence/blob/master/languageserver/README.md).
 - The Playground integration can be found here: